mpvilamarin/mpvilamarin/README.md

 <div align="center">

 I am passionate about technology and always on the lookout for new trends and tools to stay up-to-date.
 I enjoy taking on challenges and am committed to my personal and professional growth through continuous learning.
 I am a responsible and dedicated individual, and I am confident that I can bring value to any company that gives me the opportunity to enhance my skills and unleash my full potential in the workplace.
+As a Full Stack developer, I have put into practice my skills in programming, database management, web development, and the creation of custom applications and software.
+My focus has been primarily on the Front End, with extensive experience in JavaScript, CSS, HTML, React, Redux, SQL, and Node.js.

 </div>